 Spending undivided attention with your partner.
 Going on a walk, going out to dinner, or playing games together.

 An expression of love by doing.
 Doing things for your partner that help them out.
 You have to have a good attitude about it, or it isn’t an expression of love :-).
 This includes running errands, doing the dishes, vacuuming, etc.

 Giving lots and lots of compliments.
 Building that person up and showing them that you appreciate them.

 Touching, kissing, and holding hands all fall into the category of physical touch.
 Even if you walk by your partner in your home and you touch his shoulder, if his primary love language is physical touch, it would mean the world to them.

 After we read the book and did the quiz, we were surprised that our results were the same!
 We acted on those immediately and could totally tell a difference at the beginning of our marriage.
 We were both super happy because our love tanks were full!

 Over the 8 years we’ve been married, we have taken the Five Love Languages test a few times.
 We just recently did it again and were shocked that my husband’s results completely flipped.

-When my husband’s came up as quality time and physical touch, I looked at him with tears rolling down my eyes and I said, “Wow.
+When my husband’s came up as quality time and physical touch, I looked at him with tears rolling down my eyes.
+And I said, “Wow.
 I have failed you.
 I am so sorry.”
-I was able to take that, set some boundaries with my other work and make sure I focus more on him and spending that quality time with him.
+I was able to take that, set some boundaries with my other work, and make sure I focus more on him and spend that quality time with him.
 It has been good to know and re-check these every once in a while when you feel like something is “off.”